Global Network of Sex Work Projects

 Global Network of Sex Work Projects (NSWP) is an organisation that advocates for the health and human rights of sex workers.
 It is a private not-for-profit limited company, based in Edinburgh, Scotland, and founded in November 1990.
 NSWP is a membership organisation, with members from five regions (Africa, Asia Pacific, Europe, Latin America, North America, and the Caribbean).
 NSWP publishes resources, including briefing papers, policy briefs, community guides, global and regional reports, smart guides, statements, the Research for Sex Work Journal, and case studies.
-It supports the decriminalisation of sex work.
+It supports the decriminalization of sex work.

 NSWP advocates for sex worker representation at international policy forums.
-It "credits itself as largely responsible for "sex work" replacing "prostitution" as the go-to terminology for institutions such as the Joint United Nations Programme on HIV/Aids (UNAIDS) and the World Health Organization (WHO)".
+It "credits itself as largely responsible for sex work replacing prostitution as the go-to terminology for institutions such as the Joint United Nations Programme on HIV/Aids (UNAIDS) and the World Health Organization (WHO)."